World blog image

 In theory, yes.
 In practice, there are a whole range of considerations that should be taken into account.
 Election systems are complex, and adding technology to these procedures has to be done in the right way in order to improve the process, without compromising on security, privacy or access.

 However, it’s undeniable that everything is becoming more digital.
-Mail votes create a secure and easy way to increase voter turnout and participation in democracy.
+Mail votes already create a secure and easy way to increase voter turnout and participation in democracy.
 But why stop there?
 In the future, new channels, including digital platforms, could open up the voting system to more people.

 What can we learn from countries that have carried out eVoting?